loureiromahia/OpenDomo_VR/README.txt

 3.SETUP:

-In Opendomo_VR directory (/usr/local/opendomo/vr)  , run the following command:
+In OpenDomo config directory (/usr/local/opendomo/services/config)  , run the following command:

-  		./setup_opendomoVR.sh
+  		./configureVoiceSystem.sh

    This setup script will install opendomoVR.sh to run forever every time the system is started and will let you customize your installation, depending on your preferences.